pivot-access-ltd/bma-offline-docs/src/using-jq-with-the-maas-cli-6027.md

-## jq tricks
-Looking above, it is very evident that the JSON output from the allocate and deploy commands isvery lengthy for even one machine.
-You can imagine how large a list of 10 or 12 or 600 machines might be.
+The JSON output from the MAAS CLI can be very lengthy for even one machine.
+You can imagine how large a listing 10 or 12 or 600 machines might present.
 Traditional JSON output is both consistent and comprehensive, but it's sometimes hard for humans to process.

 Enter `jq`, a command-line tool dedicated to filtering and formatting JSON output, so that you can more easily summarize data.
 For instance, consider a small MAAS install with 12 virtual machines.
 Six of these machines are LXD VMs, and six are libvirt VMs.
 Suppose we enter the MAAS command to list all those machines: